AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 >
 >After your received the welcome email notification from Adobe, it might take a few more hours for the interface to be updated and features available to you.

+## Supported systems {#supported-systems}

+Federated Audience Composition supports the following cloud warehouses:

+* Amazon Redshift
+* Azure Synapse
+* Databricks
+* Google Big Query
+* Snowflake
+* Vertica Analytics

+Learn how to create a connection with these systems in [this page](../connections/connections.md).

 ## Permissions {#permissions}

 When you purchase the Federated Audience Composition add-on, a product profile is created for each active sandbox at that time.
 This product profile is created in the Admin Console under the **Adobe Experience Platform** product card and follows this naming convention: `ACP_FAC - <<SandboxName>> - admin.` To access the Federated Audience Composition for a specific sandbox, users must be added to the product profile created for that sandbox.